arivero/panelCopilot/awesome.md

 - [Simular](https://www.simular.ai/).
 A full browser.
 It seems they plan also a Desktop.
 - [webpilot](https://github.com/webpilot-ai/Webpilot).
 Well, this has a github.
 - Browserbot/autobrowser, extension by [@Namu](https://x.com/roadtoramen/status/1859272495271997665)
+- [AutoWebGLM](https://github.com/THUDM/AutoWebGLM) is an agent that includes web simplification, navigation and a chrome extension.

 ### Summarizers